ianbrandt/javafx-gradle-configuration/README.md

   [declaring JavaFX modules](https://github.com/openjfx/javafx-gradle-plugin/tree/0.1.0?tab=readme-ov-file#2-specify-javafx-modules)
-  at the project level, and then applying those to [all configured dependency scopes](https://github.com/openjfx/javafx-gradle-plugin/tree/0.1.0?tab=readme-ov-file#5-dependency-scope), doesn't support declaring each JavaFX dependency in the specific scope where it's actually used (e.g. `api`, `implementation`, `testImplementation`, etc.).
+  at the project level, and then applying those to [all configured dependency scopes](https://github.com/openjfx/javafx-gradle-plugin/tree/0.1.0?tab=readme-ov-file#5-dependency-scope), doesn't support declaring each JavaFX dependency in the specific scope it's actually used (e.g. `api`, `implementation`, `testImplementation`, etc.).
   This can result in Gradle having inaccurate information about dependency usage, which may impact
   [incremental compilation](https://docs.gradle.org/8.14.3/userguide/java_plugin.html#sec:incremental_compile).